igor-sikachyna/igor-sikachyna/README.md

 Here is a summary of companies and projects I worked on over the past years:

-- Worked for over 3 years at [Ultra.io](https://ultra.io)
+- Worked for 3 years at [Ultra.io](https://ultra.io)
-  - Implemented new protocol features in an EOS(Leap)-based fork for better stability and improved user and developer experience
+  - Implemented new protocol features in an EOS(Antelope)-based fork for better stability and improved user and developer experience
   - Designed and implemented the NFT contract and associated metadata standard
   - Built their Oracle contract to convert UOS<->USD
   - Maintained the [Discord bot to link Blockchain accounts](https://github.com/ultraio/ultra-discord-uniq-roles-bot)